Token Sale (DAIO)

 Trust boundaries

-- Pausable operations -- the sale administrator can immediately halt purchases during incident response
+- Pausable operations: the sale administrator can halt purchases during incident response and resume the active phase later.

 Dependencies